Bootstrap and the Normal Approximation

 airbnb_prices = listings['price'].dropna().values

-airbnb_prices = airbnb_prices[airbnb_prices > 0] # remove zeros but keep outliers
+airbnb_prices = airbnb_prices[airbnb_prices > 0] # drop zero-price listings

 print(f"Airbnb prices: {len(airbnb_prices):,} listings")